rafaalberto/transaction-stream-processor/README.md

 **Transaction Stream Processor** is an event-driven microservice designed to ingest, validate, and process financial transactions in real time.
 It demonstrates modern distributed-systems concepts used in fintech environments, including:

+- **Clean Architecture** & Domain-Driven Design (DDD) principles
+- Framework-agnostic domain and application layers
-- Event-driven architecture
+- Event-driven architecture (planned)
-- Apache Kafka producers and consumers
+- Apache Kafka producers and consumers (planned)
-- Clean Architecture & modular design
-- Transaction persistence
+- Transaction persistence (planned)
-- Dead-letter queue (DLQ) handling
+- Dead-letter queue (DLQ) handling (planned)
-- Outbox-style *“persist + publish”* atomic workflow
+- Outbox-style *"persist + publish"* atomic workflow (planned)

 This repository is part of my public portfolio and reflects practical experience gained from real-world financial systems.

 > 🛠 **Note:** This project is a **work in progress**.
-New modules, tests, diagrams, and documentation will be added over time.
+Currently implementing the core architecture with no-framework code.
+Spring Boot, Kafka, and persistence layers will be added next.

 ---